 Before we get into details, it's important to understand that the exact amount of carbon recovered from cremation ashes can vary greatly and depends on a variety of factors.
 The precise cremation process, the initial mass and body weight of the individual, and the presence of other materials (such as the casket) can all influence how much ash is left.
 During cremation, bodies are subjected to high temperatures (1,400°F to 1,800°F) that transform some solid matter into gases like carbon dioxide.

 After cremation, bone and base elements, including calcium carbonate, remain in the form of ash.
 Although carbon levels are reduced from 18.5% to roughly 1-4% through the output of carbon dioxide during the process, a significant amount of carbon persists post-cremation.
 A single cremation typically produces around 2-3 kg of cremated ashes.
-From that amount, you can expect to extract somewhere between 20 and 120 grams of carbon.
+From that memorial diamond cost, you can expect to extract somewhere between 20 and 120 grams of carbon.
 With just 1 gram of carbon required to grow a diamond, only a half cup of ashes is necessary to facilitate the process.
 This leaves plenty of ashes left over for scattering, burying, keeping in an urn, or anything else you wish to do with the ashes of the deceased.

 · Carbon Extraction.
 The ashes are processed to extract the carbon.
 This involves heating and chemical treatments to remove non-carbon elements.